TrainMan471/FirstWebProject/README.md

 3)package.json
 4)server.js

-Everything else can be ignored, as I did not end up using it for the website/
+Everything else can be ignored, as I did not end up using it for the website.

+UPDATE: Removed most of the unecessary code, everything slick 1.6.0 and up can be ignored.